Staffwerke/vm-babysitter/README.md

     <container_name>
 ```

-Scheduling all found VMs for (compressed) incremental backups on both local and remote endpoint (at a max of 1179648 Kbps or 1 Gbps) every 12 hours (Berlin time) and will save up to 3 backup chains per VM remotely, in case one needs to be rebuilt but not saving any backup chain on local endpoint at all; throttling RAM's VMs to 8 GiB when its original setting is above this value.
+Scheduling all found VMs for (compressed) incremental backups on both local and remote endpoint (at a max of 1179648 Kbps or 1 Gbps) every 12 hours (Berlin time) and will save up to 3 backup chains per VM remotely, in case one needs to be rebuilt but not saving any backup chain on local endpoint at all.

 In both examples above, rotation is performed each 30 backups, the default value for `MAX_BACKUPS_PER_CHAIN`.